browserengineering/book/book/animations.md

 requestAnimationFrame(animate);
 ```

+(click <a href="examples/example13-opacity.html">here</a> to load the example in
+your browser)

 This example uses a new feature we haven't added to our browser yet: modifying
 the inline style of an element with JavaScript.
-In this case, setting
+Doing so has the same effect as
-`myElement.style.opacity` changes the value of the `style` HTML attribute to a
+having specified the new `style` attribute value in HTML.
-new value.

 Let's go ahead and add that feature.
 We'll need to register a setter on
 the `style` attribute of `Node` in the JavaScript runtime: